Padlet share menu

 You can share your padlet with other people by adding them as collaborators.
 You will need to invite them via username or email.

-Once you have successfully invited another user to your padlet, it will appear in the Shared tab of their dashboard.
+Once you have successfully invited another user to your padlet, it will appear in the External folder on their dashboard.

 Learn more about padlet privacy options here.